stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 code.

-If the supplied tangent-linear code contains active variables that are passed by argument the the intent of those arguments may change when translating to their adjoint form.
+If the supplied tangent-linear code contains active variables that are passed by argument then the intent of those arguments may change when translating to their adjoint form.
 The new intents are determined as a final step in the visitor for a PSyIR :ref:`Schedule <psyir_schedule>`
 node: dependence analysis is used to identify the way in which each